MatanNafshi/Hotel-Management-System-JAVA/README.md

-Hi, i'm Matan Nafshi
+Hi, My name is Matan Nafshi.
-I am a Student at the University of Haifa - Bachelor of Science in Information Systems.
+I am a Student at the University of Haifa - Bachelor of Science in Information Systems, specializing in Artificial Intelligence.